 If you’re using a desktop, you can usually replace parts of it more inexpensively than buying an entirely new machine.

 You can upgrade your hard drive, your RAM, or even your motherboard with more energy-efficient versions, extending the life of your computer and reducing your energy consumption at the same time.

 When your computer no longer works, look for a recycling program.
 Many local governments have recycling days or pick-up options to take old electronics, including computers, and safely recycle them.

 Make sure you wipe the hard drive or remove it beforehand to protect your data.

-You can make numerous simple adjustments to the way you use your computer to cut down on energy consumption.
+You can make numerous simple adjustments to how you use your computer to reduce energy consumption.

-From here, I recommend that you go and read our other article about changing the power plan in Windows 10 to gain more detailed instruction on how to change power settings in Windows.
+From here, I recommend that you go and read our other article about changing the power plan in Windows 10 to gain more detailed instructions on how to change settings in Windows.